New technology and B.C.'s fast charger network make it possible

 EV ranges are increasing all the time.
 By 2022, the average range of new EVs is expected to be 440 km, enough to make the lengthy drive from Kamloops to Victoria without recharging your car’s battery pack.
 The variety of affordable electric vehicles is also expanding to accommodate the needs of families and others who want space for five or more passengers and/or generous cargo space.

 Just as important to the road tripper is the availability of fast charging stations – where you can plug in and charge your car to 80% capacity in 30 to 40 minutes – along the highways of B.C.
 There are now more than 250 fast charging stations across the province including 70 (and counting) operated by BC Hydro.
-That's in addition to the more than 1,000 Level 2 public charging stations, which generally offer free charging.
+That's in addition to the more than 2,000 Level 2 public charging stations, many of which offer free charging.

 Read the report: EV range anxiety and the realities of how far British Columbians drive on road trips [PDF, 350 KB]

 Due to the evolving COVID-19 situation, we recommend you follow the advice of B.C.’s public health officials at all times.
 If you need to travel, please respect physical distancing measures and maintain the recommended distance of two metres from others at all times.
 At this time, consider postponing non-essential travel or road trips.